-Thin Ice VR, the immersive virtual reality experience is produced by Adelaide’s award-winning studio Monkeystack, written and directed by Torrens University Australia lecturer James Calvert, and features modern adventurer and environmental scientist Tim Jarvis AM.
-The world premiere of Thin Ice VR, an Adelaide Film Festival Investment Fund project, will take place during at Illuminate Adelaide in July in partnership with the Adelaide Film Festival.
+From 20 November 2021, the South Australian Museum will host the debut season of Thin Ice VR – the immersive virtual reality experience produced by Adelaide’s award-winning studio Monkeystack, written and directed by Torrens University Australia senior lecturer James Calvert, and featuring modern adventurer and environmental scientist Tim Jarvis AM.
+The worldwide premiere of Thin Ice VR is presented by the Adelaide Film Festival and the South Australian Museum, and the debut season is expected to run through until February 2022 .

-The unique production, which has been three years in the making, offers an unrivalled immersive experience, allowing audiences to follow in the footsteps of Tim Jarvis, who recreated Shackleton’s famous expedition which aimed to be the first to cross Antarctica coast-to-coast and became, what is now regarded by many as, the greatest survival journey of all time.
-It was during this modern-day recreation that Jarvis discovered alarming changes in the region’s landscape – a direct impact of climate change.
+The unique production, which has been three years in the making, offers an unrivalled immersive experience, allowing audiences to follow in the footsteps of Tim Jarvis, who recreated Shackleton’s famous expedition.
+It was during this modern-day recreation that Jarvis observed the alarming changes in the region’s landscape since Shackelton’s ill-fated journey in 1914 – a direct impact of climate change.

 The team also travelled to some of the most remote and hard to reach locations in the Antarctic region to capture the exact locations from Shackleton’s epic journey.

-Thin Ice VR Presenter and Executive Producer, Tim Jarvis AM said recreating Shackelton’s journey of survival was a lesson in the determination, optimism and leadership needed to prevail against the odds.
+Thin Ice VR Presenter and Executive Producer, Tim Jarvis AM said recreating Shackleton’s journey of survival was a lesson in the determination, optimism and leadership needed to prevail against the odds.

 “Thin Ice VR brings his story to life at a time when we urgently need to learn from what he stood for to prevail against the enormous challenges we now face to save our planet,” said Jarvis.